symfony/symfony-docs/forms.rst

 This controller follows a common pattern for handling forms and has three possible paths:

 #.
-When initially loading the page in a browser, the form hasn't been submitted
+When initially loading the page in a browser, the form has not been submitted
    yet and ``$form->isSubmitted()`` returns ``false``.
 So, the form is created and rendered;